 Vegetables include fresh, frozen, canned, and rehydrated dried vegetables; and pasteurized full-strength vegetable juice.
 A serving of cooked vegetables must be drained.
 For example, a serving of canned corn cannot include the water in which it is packed, and a serving of baked beans cannot include the sauce in which it is packed.
-Legumes credit as either the meat/meat alternates component or vegetables component, but not both in the same snack.
 Dried vegetables (such as potato flakes) credit when rehydrated if the product's PFS provides specific documentation on the amount of vegetables per serving.
 Dried vegetables used for seasonings, such as dried onion and dried parsley, do not credit.